Entanglement and Classical Simulability in Quantum Extreme Learning Machines: Performance as a Function of Evolution Time

 \section{Performance as a Function of Evolution Time}

-After reducing the dataset images to $2N$ features and encoding them using dense angle encoding, we evolved the system and performed the measurements.
-These outcomes were then fed into a single-layer neural network, which provided us with the resulting classification accuracies.\\ We performed the classification and calculated the accuracies for different evolution times and studied the performance in terms of achieved accuracy as a function of evolution time. \\ In Fig. \ref{fig:MNIST}, \ref{fig:FashionMNIST} and \ref{fig:CIFAR10} we can see these plots respectively for the MNIST, Fashion-MNIST and CIFAR-10 datasets, with the training results shown on the left and the test results on the right.
+We stress that the purpose of these benchmarks is not to compete with highly optimized classical machine-learning architectures, which can achieve substantially higher accuracies on the same datasets, but rather to investigate how the performance of the QELM depends on the underlying quantum dynamics.
+Accordingly, the main focus of the present analysis is not the absolute benchmark accuracy, but the relation between evolution time, feature generation, and classification performance.\\ After reducing the dataset images to $2N$ features and encoding them using dense angle encoding, we evolved the system and performed the measurements.
+These outcomes were then fed into a single-layer neural network, which provided us with the resulting classification accuracies.\\ We performed the classification and calculated the accuracies for different evolution times and studied the performance in terms of achieved accuracy as a function of evolution time. \\ In Fig. \ref{fig:Accuracy_all_datasets} we can see these plots respectively for the MNIST, Fashion-MNIST and CIFAR-10 datasets, with the training results shown on the left and the test results on the right.
 The colors of the curves represent the different number of qubits employed in the algorithm.
 For the simpler datasets, such as MNIST and Fashion-MNIST, we employed between 6 and 10 qubits, whereas for the more complex dataset CIFAR-10, results were plotted for 6 to 11 qubits.
 Simulating quantum computers with many qubits requires substantial computational resources, so our study was limited to systems of manageable size.\\ The figures show that each curve remains nearly constant at first.
 After a certain time interval, the accuracy increases sharply and eventually converges to a plateau.
 There is thus a relatively narrow transitional time window during which the performance rises until it stabilizes.
-We observe that, regardless of the system size or the dataset used, the performance reaches a steady state at time $t_*$, which occurs around $1$. \\ The curves are shifted upward as N increases, which is expected since the number of features used in the algorithm grows as $2N$.\\
+Within the explored system sizes and datasets, we observe that the performance reaches a steady regime after a relatively short evolution time $t^*$, without clear evidence that this timescale grows with the full system size. \\ The curves are shifted upward as N increases, which is expected since the number of features used in the algorithm grows as $2N$.\\

 In sum, we observe that there is a transition time $t_*$ at which the accuracy exhibits a sudden jump, and a saturation accuracy $A_*$ that the system reaches after the transition time $t_*$.\\ In the following sections, we aim to explain the reason behind these values of saturation accuracy $A_*$ and transition time $t_*$.